-When a student earns a course grade of C, C+, C- even though their cumulative GPA may be above 3.0, they will be placed on academic probation.
+MHSA students will be placed on Academic Probation whenever their cumulative GPA falls below 3.0, or when a grade below "B-" is earned in any course, even though their cumulative GPA may be above 3.0.
+Students on probation are required to meet with their advisor to discuss the terms of probation and complete a Probation Contract.
+Students must schedule at least one meeting with the academic advisor during the first six weeks of the term following being placed on probation.
 The student will be given the opportunity to repeat the course once.
-The student is required to earn a B or better in the course in order to remain in the MHSA program.
+The student is required to earn a B- or better in the course, while maintaining a cGPA of 3.0 or higher, in order to remain in the MHSA program.